trivago/Heimdall.droid/README.md

 Mostly you will use the `OAuth2AuthorizationCodeGrant` to authorize the user via a third party service such as Trakt.tv.

-The implemention of a grant authorizing with Trakt.tv might be look as following:
+The implemention of a grant authorizing with Trakt.tv might look as following:

 ```java
 public final class TraktTVAuthorizationCodeGrant extends OAuth2AuthorizationCodeGrant<OAuth2AccessToken> {